-On 1 September 2018, he returned to Spain as a ComFuturo researcher at the Institute of Physical and Information Technologies (ITEFI) of the CSIC, where he is developing his project “New analytical microsystems based on magnetic nanostructures for the detection of environmental toxins” within the framework of the research line of the “Development of new gas detection sensors and devices“.
+On 1 September 2018, he returned to Spain as a ComFuturo researcher at the Institute of Physical and Information Technologies (ITEFI) of the CSIC, where he developed his project “New analytical microsystems based on magnetic nanostructures for the detection of environmental toxins” within the framework of the research line of the “Development of new gas detection sensors and devices“.

 Many of the chemical species found in the atmosphere of a multitude of populations and industries have side effects on humans and in many cases can trigger irreversible diseases.